Ephesians 2:10 “For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.”

 The form by which you were created is beyond anyone in science can create.
 They have attempted to replicate human form with robots or growing tissue in petri dishes but those are only shadows of your form.
 That would be like me trying to paint the Mona Lisa as a perfect replicate…the results would be laughable.

-You have not only been knit together in a way that exceeds even medical sciences ability to understand, your form exceeds even that which is fully testable.
+You have been knit together in a way that exceeds even medical sciences ability to understand, your form exceeds even that which is fully testable.

 Mark 10:6 “However, from the beginning of creation, ‘God made them male and female.'”